Motherhood Is A Muscle… And I’m Sore

 Yes, we can absolutely share our individual experiences, tips, and tricks on raising kids, which I believe we should continue to do.
 But somehow I was attempting to describe the entire concept of motherhood, which only left me mentally tired and sore, you know, not unlike motherhood itself.

-I now have almost 14 years in the game, and I cannot believe how much both my daughter and I have grown.
+I now have about 18 years in the game, and I cannot believe how much both my daughter and I have grown.
 So, I stand by the belief that motherhood is indeed a muscle.
 For me, it’s not necessarily about getting better, but getting stronger.

 And this is how I do it.